kairos-io/kairos/docs/content/en/docs/Upgrade/kubernetes.md

 kubectl apply -f https://github.com/rancher/system-upgrade-controller/releases/download/v0.9.1/system-upgrade-controller.yaml
 ```

+### Upgrading from version X to version Y with Kubernetes

-To trigger an upgrade, create a plan for the `system-upgrade-controller` which refers to the image version that we want to upgrade.
+To trigger an upgrade, create a plan for `system-upgrade-controller` which refers to the image version that we want to upgrade.

 ```bash
 cat <<'EOF' | kubectl apply -f -